 Bachelor of Science in Nursing (BS)

 It takes a special kind of individual to dedicate their life to healing and bringing comfort to others.
-And that’s exactly the type of person that comes to Carroll to study nursing.

 Nurses truly are on the front line of healthcare.
 They bring a well-rounded skillset and knowledge base that enables them to respond to a wide range of problems while at the same time understanding that every patient is unique.
 And when nurses complement their healthcare training with the depth that a liberal arts education delivers, they bring an added perspective of the human condition that enhances the care they ultimately deliver.